Umyal06dxt/eyetrack/readme.md

 # 👀 EyeMpress – Eyes That Follow You Back

-**EyeMpress** is an interactive browser-based experience that brings a cute pair of cartoon eyes to life—tracking your real eye movements and following your gaze in real time.
+**EyeMpress** is an interactive browser-based experience that brings a cute pair of  eyes to life—tracking your real eye movements and following your gaze in real time.
 Whether you're a tech enthusiast, an artist, or just looking to add some life to your website, EyeMpress blends emotion, interaction, and creativity beautifully.

 ---